Saturday, June 7, 2025

 I still like RocketDock.
 The longer I use any PC, the more things go into my RocketDock.

 I prefer using it as portable enabling copying to another machine.
-The problem is the link point to the wrong place and the attached icons need to be reattached.
+The problem is the links point to the wrong place and the attached icons need to be reattached.

 One solution is to create a bat file to access the location and then convert the bat file to exe and embed the icon.